 We find that economic gains associated with realized measures increase are substantial for higher levels of the target return when estimation risk is controlled with ex-post information.
 Using the unconditional mean as a reference for expected returns, an investor would be willing to pay 30.9 and 109.3 basis points to switch from a portfolio based on EWMA and MVGARCH, respectively, to a portfolio based on (MHARV-RV) forecasts, when subjected to a target level of 17.5% per year. and no restriction to short selling.
-Economic gains are also robust to changes in the parameters of the utility of the optimization problem.
-When estimation risk is significant, however, it tends to offset economic gains of realized volatility.
-Besides, restricting short selling eliminates the association between target returns and economic gains.
+While economic gains are robust to changes in the parameters of the utility of the optimization problem, restrictions to short selling eliminates the association between target returns and economic gains.

-For lower levels of the target return, as we observe higher weights on the risk-free asset, economic gains are decreasing and we cannot attest for its superiority over the competing forecasting methods, EWMA and MVGARCH.
+For lower levels of the target return, as we observe higher weights on the risk-free asset, economic gains are decreasing and we cannot attest for its superiority over the competing forecasting methods, EWMA and MV-GARCH.
 It is also important to highlight that estimation risk plays a key role on the estimation procedure.
 When we depart from the "no estimation risk" case, economic gains associated with bootstrapped expected returns display positive values, but high standard deviations.

 Our results contribute to the literature as we provide evidence of the benefits of realized measures even when are dealing with a great number of assets, all of them with high estimation risk and volatility shifts.
-Although Fleming et al (2001, 2003) already offered clear indication on such benefits; their work considered a lower number of assets and it is not straightforward to imply that results hold whatever assets' dimension.
+Although Fleming et al. (2001, 2003) already offered clear indication on such benefits; their work considered a lower number of assets and it is not straightforward to imply that results hold whatever assets' dimension.
 We should point out, however, that utility gains are only significant when we control for estimation risk with ex-post information, suggesting that poor forecasts of expected returns offset utility gains associated with realized volatility.